-Issues that Will Not Be Addressed by the Tuolumne River Plan
+Issues not Addressed by the Tuolumne River Plan

-Management of Resources that Are Not River Values
+Management of Resources that Do Not Contribute to River Values

-As a plan to protect and enhance the free-flowing condition, water quality, and outstandingly remarkable values of the Tuolumne Wild and Scenic River, the Tuolumne River Plan will address these values in detail, but it will not address the management of natural or cultural resources that do not contribute to these values, except indirectly, as they might be affected by an action targeted at a river value.
-For example, the management of natural resources and processes in upland areas of Tuolumne Meadows, or of historic landscape elements in the Tuolumne Meadows Historic District (except Parsons Memorial Lodge), will not be directed by this plan.
+As a plan to protect and enhance the free-flowing condition, water quality, and outstandingly remarkable values of the Tuolumne Wild and Scenic River, the Tuolumne River Plan addresses these values in detail, but it does not address the management of natural or cultural resources that do not contribute to these values, except indirectly, as they might be affected by an action targeted at a river value.
+For example, the management of natural resources and processes in upland areas of Tuolumne Meadows, or of historic landscape elements in the Tuolumne Meadows Historic District (except Parsons Memorial Lodge), is not directed by this plan.
 Many actions taken to protect natural and cultural resources are part of the natural resource management, cultural resource management, and wilderness management programs conducted by the park staff.
-This plan acknowledges the importance of those activities; however, it will not directly address how they should be conducted.
+This plan acknowledges the importance of those activities; however, it does not directly address how they should be conducted.
 It leaves those decisions to the park program managers, who are responsible for ensuring that all actions in the Tuolumne River corridor are consistent with the broad guidance provided by this comprehensive plan for the Tuolumne Wild and Scenic River.

-Management and Use of the Portion of the Tuolumne River through Hetch Hetchy Reservoir

-In 1979 the U.S. Forest Service (USFS) and the NPS conducted a joint study to determine how much of the Tuolumne River was eligible for inclusion in the national wild and scenic rivers system.
-The study determined that the 8-mile portion of the river impounded by O'Shaughnessy Dam at the Hetch Hetchy Reservoir, which is managed by the City and County of San Francisco as part of the city's water supply, was ineligible for inclusion in the system because it was not free flowing (a fundamental requirement of WSRA).
+Management and Use of the Portion of the Tuolumne River through Hetch Hetchy Reservoir that the 8-mile portion of the river impounded by O'Shaughnessy Dam at the Hetch Hetchy Reservoir, which is managed by the City and County of San Francisco as part of the city's water supply, was ineligible for inclusion in the system because it was not free flowing (a fundamental requirement of WSRA).
 This study was reviewed and accepted by the U.S. Congress, which designated all eligible portions of the Tuolumne Wild and Scenic River in 1984.
-Based on that decision the Hetch Hetchy Reservoir lies between two of the eligible segments of the Tuolumne Wild and Scenic River within Yosemite National Park, but it is not, itself, included in the designated river corridor.
+Based on that decision the Hetch Hetchy Reservoir lies between two of the designated segments of the Tuolumne Wild and Scenic River within Yosemite National Park, but it is not, itself, included in the designated river corridor.
 Therefore, the management of the reservoir and O'Shaughnessy Dam is not addressed in the Tuolumne River Plan.